Zeno Regime of Collective Emission: Non-Markovianity beyond Retardation

-An important property of $H_{\jc}$ is that the ground state of the full Hamiltonian $\ket{G}=\ket{g,\emptyset}$ is identical to the ground state of the free Hamiltonian, where $\emptyset$ denotes the field vacuum.
-In contrast, the same physical state reads $e^{iS}\ket{G}$ for $H_M$, an entangled state between the atoms and the field.
-To coordinate the theoretical convention--dividing the Hilbert space into the atomic sector and the field sector and using an initial state in the product of them--with the laboratory practice of exciting atoms from the ground state of the full Hamiltonian (one can never turn off the atom-field interaction), we choose to work with $H_{\jc}$ in this work.
+The absence of counter-rotating terms grants $H_{\jc}$~\eqref{Hjc} a nice property that its ground state is identical to that of its free part $\ket{G}=\ket{g_1,g_2\cdots g_N,\emptyset}$, an atom-field product state, where $\emptyset$ denotes the field vacuum.
+Then, the physical state of exciting an atom from the overall ground state, $\sigma_i^\dagger\ket{G}$, is also a product state.
+This kind of physical states are exactly the initial states interested by us.
+With respect to the multipolar gauge $H_M$, the same physical state is written as $e^{iS}\sigma_i^\dagger\ket{G}$, which is, however, an entangled state between the atoms and the field.
+Recall that initial states in the product form can greatly simply the theoretical analysis and are essential for theories of open quantum system~\cite{Rivas:2014aa,Breuer:2016aa,Vega:2017aa}.
+Thus, we choose to work with $H_{\jc}$ instead of $H_{M}$.

-Next, we specify the coupling strength $g_k$.
-In the majority of literature, a local atom-field interaction is assumed~\cite{Shen:2005aa} so that $g_k$ is a $k$-independent constant~\cite{Roy:2017aa,Chang:2018aa,Sheremet:2021uu}, which can be expressed through the Markovian decay rate $\Gamma_0$ as $g^2_k=\Gamma_0 v_g/2$.
-Another option is $g_k\propto \abs{k}^{1/2}$, the same as the multipolar Hamiltonian of atoms in the free space~\cite{Sheremet:2021uu} where the atoms couple to the transverse component of the displacement field~\cite{Cohen-Tannoudji:1997aa}.
-Explicitly, we have $g^2_k=\Gamma_0v_g\abs{k}/(2k_0)$ with $k_0=\omega_0/v_g$.
-Waveguide QED with the above two kinds of $g_k$ has a constant and a linear spectral density, hence will be denoted by ``const-wQED'' and ``lin-wQED'', respectively.
+Next, let us specify the coupling strength $g_k$.
+In the literature of waveguide QED, a localized atom-field interaction is often assumed~\cite{Shen:2005aa} so that $g_k$ is a $k$-independent constant~\cite{Shen:2005aa,Roy:2017aa,Chang:2018aa,Sheremet:2023aa}.
+It can be spelled by the Markovian decay rate $\Gamma_0$ as $g^2_k=\Gamma_0 v_g/2$.
+Another option for $g_k$ is $g_k\propto \abs{k}^{1/2}$, the same as the multipolar Hamiltonian of atoms in free space~\cite{Sheremet:2023aa} (recall that an atom does not couple to the full displacement field but only its transverse component, which is a nonlocal field~\cite{Cohen-Tannoudji:1997aa}).
+In this case, we have $g^2_k=\Gamma_0v_g\abs{k}/(2k_0)$.
+The above two choices for $g_k$ correspond to a constant and a linear spectral density, hence will be denoted by ``const-wQED'' and ``lin-wQED'', respectively.